nl253/GeneticAlgo/README.md

   // stop condition
   nRounds: 1E6,

-  // if you *don't* set it, it will grow with time based on
-  // how close timeTaken is to timeOutMS and how fit the candidate is
-  // the more fit the more likely it is to be mutated
-  //
-  // you should not need to modify it,
-  // if you do, you should set it to a small value e.g. 0.05
-  pMutate: null,

   // it makes sense for it to be 100 - 1500 ish
   //
   // if you find that the algorithm gets stuck too quickly, increase it